ewarchul/cecs/cran-comments.md

 # Resubmission

 This is a resubmission.
+In this version, I have:

+* remove a cause of build failure on Debian-based distributions
+* add minor tweaks to error messages.

+# Previous resubmission

-In this verion I have:
+This is a resubmission.
+In this version I have:

 * fixed memory leaks in original C code
 * refactored original C code.